donbool/donbool/README.md

 ## donbool

 current grad student and SWE intern.
-MSCS focus in machine learning. excited by data. aspiring **data engineer / analyst**
+MSCS focus in machine learning. excited by data. aspiring **data scientist**

 <!--
 **donbool/donbool** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.